-An affirmative action plan is a set of goal-oriented management policies and procedures to eliminate barriers to employment opportunities for minorities, women and qualified disabled persons that are not based on specific job requirements.
+An affirmative action plan is a set of goal-oriented management polices and procedures to eliminate barriers to employment and increase retention of minorities, women and qualified disabled persons that are not based on specific job requirements.

 Who must have a workforce certificate?

 Under the Minnesota Human Rights Act, Section 363A.36, organizations who have more than 40 full-time employees in the state of their principal place of business on a single working day during the previous 12 months, must have a certificate of compliance issued by the Commissioner of the Department of Human Rights before a state contract or agreement for goods or services that is likely to exceed $100,000 can be executed.

 Can the Department provide assistance in developing affirmative action plans?

 The Department provides a template for an affirmative action plan that meets State of Minnesota requirements [insert link].
 Businesses are not required to use this template.
 Department staff also are available to provide some technical assistance.
 Please contact the Department’s Compliance line at (651) 395-1095 or (800) 657-3704 (toll free) or email email@example.com.
 For additional information, visit MDHR’s Contract Compliance page.